 Psychologists in the New York City area can apply by June 15 to join the volunteer APA non-governmental organization team at the U.N. headquarters.

 - Fellows Committee Call for Nominations

 Send nominations by July 4 for two new members to serve three-year terms on the APA Fellows Committee beginning Jan.
 1, 2014.

 - Committee on Psychology and AIDS Psychology and AIDS Leadership Award

 This award serves to actively demonstrate COPA's commitment to ensure issues pertaining to HIV/AIDS are kept at the forefront of psychological research, education, training and practice.

-- 2013 Call for Nominations: Committee on Early Career Psychologists
+- Nominations for the Committee on Early Career Psychologists

-CECP is seeking two representatives to serve as an education or a public interest representative for three-year terms (2014-2016).
+CECP is seeking nominations for three representatives to serve a three-year term (2015-2017).

-- Call for Nominations to the APA Committee on Aging
+- Nominations to the APA Committee on Aging

 The Committee on Aging is accepting nominations, including self-nominations, for two new members to serve a three-year term beginning Jan.
 1, 2014.